hung-doan/video-transcription/README.md

 - DEVICE: It can be "cuda" or "cpu", the "cuda" is recommended if you have GPU(s) has CUDA cores.
 The default is `cuda`
 - `-v ${input_dir}:/input` : we need to specify (mount) input folder so that the tool could scans input videos
 - `-v ${output_dir}:/output`: we need to specify (mount) output folder to save the file.
+- `-v ${model_cache_dir}:/root/.cache/whisper`: optionally, we can specify the model folder to keep downloaded model and reuse it.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.